Supported Features

 Kysely Migration Engine

-in Prisma and Drizzle Kit, we have a simple implementation using Kysely.
+Similar to db push in Prisma and Drizzle Kit, we have a simple implementation using Kysely.

 It only aims to support basic operations that your library might expect from, with maximized compatibility.
 Any risky operations (which may cause data-loss) are unsupported by design.